lijqhs/bonjour/content/posts/assimil-71-2024-01-22-la-tour-eiffel.md

 - *Rira bien qui rira le dernier, car elle est déjà plus que centenaire.*

+## *Les affaires*

+- *les affaires* business (economic activity or personal affairs)
+- *une affaire* a matter, a case or an affair
+- *une bonne affaire* a good deal, a bargain (often used with *faire*)
+  - *Nous avons fait une bonne affaire en vendant notre maison.* We got a good deal when we sold our house.

+## *ne ... que*

+only

+- *Il ne boit que de l'eau.* He only drinks water.
+- *Je ne l'ai vu qu'une fois.* I've only seen him once.
+- *Même si des copies ont été construites par d'autre villes dans le monde, il n'y qu'une seule Tour Eiffel.* Even if copies have been built by other cities in the world, there is only one Eiffel Tower.

 ## Vocabulaire

 | mots | explications |